Ph.D. in Epidemiology, Georgia State University, 2017

 Master of Public Administration, Georgia State University, 2013

 Master of Public Health, Georgia State University, 2012

-Dr. Barbara A. Yankey is a Clinical Assistant Professor at the School of Public Health at Georgia State University.
+Dr. Barbara A. Yankey is a Clinical Associate Professor at the School of Public Health at Georgia State University.
 She lectures Epidemiology, Research Methods and Chronic Disease Epidemiology, and she has a deep interest in developing and conducting prevention research.

 Dr. Yankey has worked on several international projects including being a trainer of trainers for Roll Back Malaria, Malaria Treatment Policies, Rational Use of Medicines, and worked as a drug information pharmacist in Ghana.
 She worked with the grant writing team for investigation of metabolic abnormalities of people of African descent, participated in research designing using cross sectional and longitudinal methods to assess factors associated with metabolic function among people of African descent and people in low and middle income countries including Ghana, and has coordinated research collaboration initiatives with University of Cape Coast, School of Medical Sciences.